str4d/rage/README.md

 Optional arguments:
   -h, --help                  Print this help message and exit.
   -V, --version               Print version info and exit.
+  -e, --encrypt               Encrypt the input (the default).
   -d, --decrypt               Decrypt the input.
   -p, --passphrase            Encrypt with a passphrase instead of recipients.
   --max-work-factor WF        Maximum work factor to allow for passphrase decryption.
   -a, --armor                 Encrypt to a PEM encoded format.
   -r, --recipient RECIPIENT   Encrypt to the specified RECIPIENT.
 May be repeated.
   -R, --recipients-file PATH  Encrypt to the recipients listed at PATH.
 May be repeated.
-  -i, --identity IDENTITY     Use the private key file at IDENTITY.
+  -i, --identity IDENTITY     Use the identity file at IDENTITY.
 May be repeated.
   -o, --output OUTPUT         Write the result to the file at path OUTPUT.

 INPUT defaults to standard input, and OUTPUT defaults to standard output.